budysutjijati/simpleviewer/Technical_Overview.md

 **Note:** This is a client-side filter and does not re-execute the Saved Search.

-## Refreshing Saved Search Results (Refresh Button)
+## Refreshing Saved Search Results

 **Relevant Scripts:**
 - simpleviewer/App.jsx
 - simpleviewer/data/SavedSearch.js
+- simpleviewer/config.js

 **Process:**

 1. User clicks the "Refresh Results" button.
-2. `App.jsx` re-invokes `SavedSearch.fetchSearchResults` using the savedSearchId and additional criteria.
+2. `App.jsx` re-invokes `SavedSearch.fetchSearchResults` using the `savedSearchId` and `savedSearchCriteria` defined in `config.js`.
+3. `SavedSearch.js` fetches the latest saved search results using SuiteScript, applying any additional criteria from `config.js`.
-3. The latest saved search results are fetched and rendered.
+4. The latest search results (columns and rows) are returned and stored in `App.jsx` state.
+5. `SearchResult.jsx` renders the DataGrid with the refreshed data.
-4. Client-side filter (if applied) remains active after refresh.
+6. Any active client-side filter (Textbox) remains applied after refresh.

 ## Dynamic User Context & Additional Criteria (savedSearchCriteria)